gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 We achieve this by tunneling the open vpn connection through a WireGuard tunnel, which is established from the shoot to the seed (note that WireGuard uses UDP as protocol).
 Independent of that we can also use UDP for the OpenVPN connection, but we can also stay with TCP as it was before.
 While this might look like a big change, it only introduces minor changes to the existing solution, but let's look at the details.
 In essence, the OpenVPN connection does not require a public endpoint in the shoot cluster but it uses the internal endpoint provided by the WireGuard tunnel.

-This is roughly depcited in this diagram.
+This is roughly depicted in this diagram.
 Note that the `vpn-seed` and `vpn-shoot` containers only require very little changes and are fully backwards compatible.

 ![alt text](assets/WireGuardClusterVPN.png "Overview WireGuard Current Cluster VPN")